voabodunrin/CMSC-6950-Final-Project/Readme.md

 ## Technologies Used
-This project was built bith
+This project was built with

 * [python] - Programming Language
 * [Anaconda 3] - IDE